dario-baumberger/obsidian-json-table/README.md

 # Obsidian JSON to table

+Simply switch between JSON and tables.

-Generate tables from a URL (which returns JSON) or a JSON string in your notes.
+Generate a table from a JSON string or a URL (which returns JSON) or in your notes.
 Generate JSON from a table in your notes.

 ## Commands